lgbt-foundation/whitepaper/pinkpaper.md

 11% of LGBT people reported being self-employed.
 This is a significant portion of the LGBT market that immediately has a natural interest in engaging commercially with the LGBT community.
 The National Gay & Lesbian Chamber of Commerce in the U.S. certifies LGBT-owned businesses, but has only [909 certified businesses](http://nglcc.org/sites/default/files/[REPORT]%20NGLCC%20Americas%20LGBT%20Economy%20.pdf).
 When considering that only 7% of respondents in the CMI survey indicated that they are a registered LGBT Business Enterprise, this gives an encouraging approximation for the total amount of LGBT-owned businesses (around 13,000 in the USA).

-When it comes to online dating, 44% of gay and bisexual men reported using a dating app that specifically caters to gay men.

 From the above, we can see that that the LGBT community is diverse in its spending and rewards LGBT-friendly businesses.
 Though many businesses are LGBT friendly, they may not have had an easy way to indicate this to potential customers.
 Providing them with a convenient way to do this, without significant investment or marketing, would likely be valuable to both the LGBT community and to supportive businesses.

 ## LGBT Challenges

 The LGBT community currently faces economic, social and legal challenges.
 While Western societies have made progress on recognizing the rights of people with differing sexual orientations – through enacting legislation and corporate social responsibility – this has not always extended to the larger worldwide LGBT community.

-### Criminal Persecution

-LGBT people require privacy due to the wide scope of discrimination experienced in many countries<sup>chal-1</sup>.
-There are many complex factors that contribute to this discrimination, from religious fundamentalism to more nuanced social issues like transgender bathroom laws.
-Due to sodomy laws, male homosexual acts remain punishable by death in a number of countries.

-### Societal Persecution

-Although good progress has been made, there are still significant risks of persecution for members of the LGBT community.
-Even in developed countries like the U.S., members of the community are still socially excluded and heavily discriminated against.
-For example, in a [breakout report from the National Center for Transgender Equality’s U.S. Transgender Survey (USTS)](https://www.transequality.org/sites/default/files/docs/usts/USTS-Black-Respondents-Report.pdf), which aggregated data from 27,715 respondents nationwide, 796 African-American transgender or gender non-identifying respondents clarified the stark reality facing them:

- * 20% of respondents were unemployed, twice the rate of African-American people in the U.S. population, and four times that of the U.S. population overall.
- * 42% had been homeless at some point in their lives, compared to 30% of the USTS sample overall.
- * 38% were living in poverty, compared to 24% of black people in the U.S. population.
- * 53% have been sexually assaulted at one point in their lives, compared to 47% of all USTS respondents.
- * 6.7% were HIV+, nearly five times the rate of the USTS sample and 20 times the U.S. population.

-LGBT charities require funding for programs to overcome this societal stigma and advance equal rights.
-Even in countries like the U.S., these charities don’t receive enough funding to handle the number of people that need their services, and face many hurdles with moving funds around the world to where the projects are based.
-LGBT charities often require emergency funds to increase the level of activity in response to acts of persecution.
-Donating money across borders using fiat currency is often an expensive and slow process, in addition to legal hurdles faced by some LGBT organizations accessing their funds in less accommodating countries.
-There is clearly the desire to donate and there is clearly a need globally to support LGBT and equal right programs.

-## Opportunities for Cryptocurrency
+The White Paper explains in greater detail the challenges and inequalities from external factors as well as from within the LGBT community.
+Please refer to the White Paper to learn about and understand the reasons for this proposal as well as the tremendous economic and advocacy opportunities it presents.

-### LGBT-friendly Business Prospects
+## LGBT-friendly Business Prospects

 The Human Rights Commission (HRC) gave 609 large businesses a perfect score in its Corporate Equality Index 2018.
 In the U.S., many businesses prior to the landmark Supreme Court ruling legalising same-sex marriage extended spousal benefits to same-sex employees.
 Additionally, some businesses cover medical expenses for trans employees.
 While this is indicative of increasing levels of support for the LGBT community, consumers may not be aware of this.